tomasaragon/cdph/README.md

 </p>

-The CDPH Office of Policy and Planning will have a Decision Intelligence Unit (DIU) to develop, implement, and improve strategic decision-making methods for high stakes, high cost, and high impact public health decisions.
+The CDPH Office of Policy and Planning will have a Decision Intelligence Unit (DIU) to develop, implement, and improve strategic decision-making methods for high stakes, high cost, and/or high impact public health decisions.
 Methods will include cost-benefit and cost-effective analyses, and decision analysis.
 These positions have permanent funding.
 We will secure grants and develop collaborative partnerships with academic institutions.

-The major areas of initial focus, development, and collaboration will be
+-	[Leaders and managers as "decision architects"]():[^htd] Design and improve of team decision meetings that incorporate cognitive psychology and decision quality.
+See Annie Duke, 2020.[^htd]
+-	Methods to optimize policy, budgetary, or prioritization decisions: cost-effectiveness and cost-benefit analyses; and priority setting and resource allocation (PSRA).
+See Seixas, 2021.[^bvs]
 -	Decision making under uncertainty, including [deep uncertainty](https://www.rand.org/pubs/external_publications/EP67833.html) (ie, risks not calculable)
--	Methods to optimize policy and regulatory decisions; conduct cost-effectiveness and cost-benefit analyses; and program budgeting and marginal analysis (PBMA)
 -	[Computational algorithms for decision making](https://algorithmsbook.com/) (using Bayesian networks (including decision networks [influence diagrams]), Markov Decision Processes (MDPs), Partially Observable Markov Decision Processes (POMDPs), Reinforcement Learning, Agent-based modeling)
--	[Leaders/managers as decision architects](https://hbr.org/2015/05/leaders-as-decision-architects):[^da] Design and improve of team decision meetings that incorporate cognitive psychology and behavioral economics

-[^da]: John Beshears and Francesca Gino (2015).
-Leaders as Decision Architects: Structure your organization’s work to encourage wise choices.
-Harvard Business Review.
-Available from:  [https://hbr.org/2015/05/leaders-as-decision-architects](https://hbr.org/2015/05/leaders-as-decision-architects)
+[^htd]: Annie Duke, How to Decide: Simple Tools for Making Better Choices (Penguin Publishing Group, 2020), https://www.annieduke.com/books/.

+[^bvs]: Brayan V. Seixas, François Dionne, and Craig Mitton, “Practices of Decision Making in Priority Setting and Resource Allocation: A Scoping Review and Narrative Synthesis of Existing Frameworks,” Health Economics Review 11, no. 1 (January 7, 2021): 2, https://doi.org/10.1186/s13561-020-00300-0.

 The DIU will have a trans-disciplinary team: